 November 11, 1975 - With the sinking of the S.S.
 Edmund Fitzgerald the day prior during a gale storm on Lake Superior, MPR’s Dick Daly interviews Dr. Julius Wolff, a maritime historian at University of Minnesota Duluth, about the dangerous history of shipping on the massive lake in November.

-November 11, 1975 - MPR’s Claudia Hampston talks with Erling Hanson, of the Harbormasters' Club, to get his reaction of news that the S.S.
+November 11, 1975 - MPR’s Claudia Hampston talks with Erling Hansen, of the Harbormasters' Club, to get his reaction of news that the S.S.
 Edmund Fitzgerald sank in Lake Superior during a gale storm on November, 10th 1975.

 November 15, 1975 - A network MPR Special call-in program on the history and scope of the energy crisis, both nationally and in Minnesota.
 KSJN guests in St. Paul are John Millhone, director of the Minnesota Energy Agency; Michael Murphy, project manager for The Future Choices: Energy Program at the Upper Midwest Council; and Gary Moore, architect at Bergstedt, Wahlberg, Bergquist and Rohkohl.
 KCCM guest in Moorhead is Dr. Duane Dahlberg, associate professor of physics at Concordia College.
 WSCD guests in Duluth are Vice President for Corporate Planning of Minnesota Power and Light Company; and Gordon Levine, geographer from the University of Minnesota, Duluth.